-These are all honest and valid questions.
+These are honest and valid questions.
 We understand the confusion surrounding topical cannabis options and understand that the bevy of products available both online and in dispensaries can be overwhelming.

 What Is a CBD Salve?